-None of our pupils were able to access the phonics test this year in Year 2.
+Two of our pupils were able to access the phonics test this year in Year 2.
 Both pupils scored well in comparison their starting points and one achieved the recognised threshold.

 Key Stage 2 (Ages 7 - 11 years)

-Similarly in mathematics nearly all pupils are making good or better progress.
+Similarly in mathematics 94% of pupils have made good or better progress.
 1 pupil has not made progress at the expected level but has just transitioned between the Life Choices and Life Skills group and has just started to study in subject specific areas of the curriculum..
 We check all pupils’ progress by looking at their work and any photographic or film evidence of skills they have developed.
 For some of our pupils this may be about working out cause and effect …’if I do this then that will always happen’.
-For others it may be learning to add up single digit figures, Teachers compare work across classes and we work with other schools to make sure we are judging things in a similar way.
-Two of our pupils are receiving extra help in maths as they find applying their skills in different situations difficult and we want them to learn how to solve problems which is an essential life skill as well as important for moving forward in mathematics.
-It is the slow gaining of these skills which is reflected in their slower progress in maths compared with our other pupils in this Key Stage.
-We anticipate that the additional work will help improve their progress in the future.
+For others it may be learning to add up single digit figures.
+Teachers compare work across classes and we work with other schools to make sure we are judging things in a similar way.

 Key Stage 3 (Ages 11 - 14 years)

 In Key Stage 3 we also make judgements about progress.
 Pupils enter Key Stage 3 at age 11 and leave at age 14.
-Most of our Key Stage 3 pupils are at lower school with some attending our Redmoor Academy base and a few at upper school.
-Over one third of the pupils have made excellent progress in English and more than half have made good progress.
+Most of our Key Stage 3 pupils were at lower school with some attending our Redmoor Academy base and a few at upper school.
+50% of pupils made better than expected progress in English with 94% making expected progress or above.
 We have high expectations in English and mathematics and the pupils are working hard to meet these expectations.
-In Maths at Key Stage 3 it is a similar picture although 4 pupils did not make the levels of progress expected.
+66% of pupils made better than expected progress in Maths.
+There are 6 pupils receiving additional support who did not make the levels of progress expected.
 3 pupils had medical needs impacting on their learning, 3 pupils had accelerated progress in Personal and Social Development, 1 pupil is now accessing inclusion to provide challenge to learning and 1 pupil is developing a new communication system to support in giving access to learning due to changing health needs.